alexandrusavu/DCE_LinuxAssessment/QUICKSTART.md

 ## Testing the Platform

-1. Server should show: `Server is running on port 5000`
+1. Server should show: `🚀 Server running in development mode on port 3000`
-2. Open `client/index.html` in browser
+2. Navigate to `http://localhost:3000` in your browser
-3. You should see three level cards
+3. You should see three level cards (Junior available, others coming soon)
 4. Click "Start Assessment" on Junior level
-5. Answer questions and complete terminal tasks
+5. Complete 10 MCQ questions (exam mode - no hints)
+6. Complete 5 terminal tasks (single attempt per task)
+7. View your results and performance rating

 ## Next Steps